ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

   }
 ```

-### Example Set 3: Displaying a PQ image inside a Canvas element.
+### Example Set 3: Displaying a PQ image inside a Canvas element

 In this set of examples we assume the existence of a PQ-encoded image.
 Because the image is encoded in PQ, which is physical luminance, we will want the canvas to be interpreted as being in physical luminance.